 📍Address: 220 E Chicago Ave, Chicago, IL 60611

-The Illinois Holocaust Museum and Education Center serve to honor the survivors and victims of the Holocaust.
+The Illinois Holocaust Museum and Education Center serves to honor the survivors and victims of the Holocaust.
 Its founding principle is: “Remember the Past, Transform the Future.”

 The Museum is dedicated to preserving the legacy of the Holocaust by honoring the memories of those who were lost and teaching universal lessons that combat hatred, prejudice, and indifference.